Raise the Colours (organisation): Flag raising

 The organisation's fundraising page states that "We are the founding members of this operation, which has taken off all over the UK", although there are a number of other individuals and groups that also claim to be the originators of Operation Raise the Colours, some of which use the same name.
-Stanley told the Telegraph that "I started the movement in south Birmingham and it’s gone national and we have been doing it for a long time".
-Bridge has claimed that the flag raising originated with remembrance campaigns associated with the Royal British Legion and that the campaign initially "tagged on to the back of that".
+According to Hope Not Hate, Bridge and Stanley formed Raise the Colours "in response to a broader decentralised flagging movement begun by former English Defence League member Andy Currien".
+Stanley told the Telegraph in September 2025 that "I started the movement in south Birmingham and it's gone national and we have been doing it for a long time".
+Ryan Bridge has said that the flag raising originated with remembrance campaigns associated with the Royal British Legion and that the campaign initially "tagged on to the back of that".
 A Royal British Legion spokesperson quoted by the BBC said, "The Royal British Legion is a non-partisan organisation and is not affiliated with any flag-raising groups".

 According to an article published on 3 October 2025 by the Birmingham-based online newspaper The Dispatch, when asked about how donations were being handled, Bridge told a reporter that he was registering the organisation with Companies House, though not under the name Raise the Colours.
 As of 1 November 2025, no such company had been registered.

+Bridge told BBC Radio WM in February 2026, "Is it illegal putting an article up on a lamp-post?
+Maybe it is, maybe it isn't, but it makes us feel better".

+Birmingham City Council has alleged that while raising flags, Raise the Colours members have engaged in "verbal abuse, including racial and sexist abuse", have made threats of violence, made malicious allegations, damaged property, and followed residents, uploading videos of them to social media "with the intention of intimidation and encouraging others to send abuse".